Texas can't put the Ten Commandments in certain school districts' classrooms, judge says

 Texas is the largest state to attempt such a requirement, and U.S. District Judge Fred Biery's ruling from San Antonio is the latest in a widening legal fight that's expected to eventually go before the U.S. Supreme Court.

 “Even though the Ten Commandments would not be affirmatively taught, the captive audience of students likely would have questions, which teachers would feel compelled to answer.
-That is what they do," Biery, who was appointed by President Bill Clinton, wrote in the ruling that begins by quoting the First Amendment and ends with “Amen.”
+That is what they do," Biery, who was named to the bench by President Bill Clinton, wrote in the 55-page ruling that began with quoting the First Amendment and ended with “Amen.”

+Although Friday’s ruling marked a major win for civil liberties groups, the legal battle is likely far from over.
 A broader lawsuit that names three Dallas-area districts as well as the state education agency and commissioner is pending in federal court.
-And although Friday’s ruling marks a major win for civil liberties groups, the legal battle is likely far from over.

 Texas Attorney General Ken Paxton said he planned to appeal the ruling, calling it “flawed.”